grame-cncm/faustlive/README_FaustLive_Unix.txt

 3) If you use the remote control through httpd and you want to use a port < 100, you will have to start FaustLive in sudo mode.

+4) To use remote processing through wi-fi, set network parameters MTU on standard 1500.

 ---------------TO ADD A NEW AUDIO ARCHITECTURE

 1) Implement the classes :